 Except in circumstances set out below the seven-day rule applies to each engagement separately.
 Successive engagements should not be aggregated, nor should PAYE be applied retrospectively.

-When the seven-day rule doesn’t apply: –
+When the 7-day rule doesn’t apply: –

 - If you know at the time of payment that the worker will be re-engaged and the total period of engagement (including rest days and weekends) is more than six days.